AmbiakaTT/oauth2demo/README.md

 npm install
 npm start
 ```
-This command install the necessar packages and start the development environment for your project.
+This command install the necessary packages and start the development environment for your project.

 <h3> Step 4 Maven Build </h3>
 To build your project using Maven, use the following command: